 This particular series is interesting for several reasons.
 It had a 6545 video chip in it like a PET, rather than the dual VIC-II/VDC setup like the 128 had.
 But it also had a SID chip in it, like the popular C-64 and 128.
 This series also paid a lot more attention to design than most other Commodore machines.
 Boston-area designer Ira Velinski designed these cases, and Commodore actually patented them.
 There is a rumor these cases were designed by Porsche, but Commodore ended up not using the Porsche design due to the cost.

 These machines had one more interesting thing about them.
 Commodore built an 8088 CPU card for them, so you they could optionally run MS-DOS.
 Commodore never released the 8088 card for sale commercially.
 The result wouldn’t have been completely IBM compatible, so it’s anyone’s guess how commercially successful it could have been.
 History is littered with MS-DOS machines that were only somewhat IBM compatible, so it’s hard to imagine Commodore succeeding where DEC failed.

 All of the machines in this family are rather rare today and highly collectible.
 The 256K versions are rarer than the 128K versions due to the high cost of memory in the early 1980s.
 Around 9,800 of them were produced, as opposed to 15,000 of the 128K models.
 In spite of the small quantity Commodore produced, it still took until 1987 for Protecto to liquidate them all.
-They were fine machines, but since they went straight into liquidation, there wasn’t much software available for them.
+They were fine machines, but since they pretty much went straight into liquidation, there wasn’t much software available for them.
 With no software, there wasn’t a lot of market for them.